-MSc Technology Enhanced Learning
+X3K309 Technology Enhanced Learning MSc

-This programme has been designed especially for those wishing to use, deploy, or design technology and software for use in an educational setting, building on the research interests of a number of our academics.
-We will support you in gaining a critical understanding of:
+The pathway has been designed to meet the demand of those wishing to use / deploy / design technology and software for use in educational settings.
+It builds on the research interests of a number of staff within the School.

-Improving Computer Education
+- Improving Computer Education

-21st Century Technology
+- 21st Century Technology.

 Applicants for the programmes must normally be graduates of this or another University or of the C.N.A.A., with an upper 2nd class honours or above (successful completion of a masters level PGCE will classify as 'above'), or have other specially approved qualifications which satisfy the Admissions Sub-Committee that they are suitably qualified to undertake the programme.

 Teaching experience may be considered appropriate in some cases (see pathway specific specifications).
 However all students must normally demonstrate a personal or professional interest in the academic study of education.